ina-foss/is24_news_topic/README.md

 The source code of training and inference of the models presented in the paper are included in the folder `models/` (`models/BERT` and `models/Mixtral`).

+#### BERT finetuning

+The script to finetune all models presented in the paper is in `models/BERT/train_all`.
+It calls the `train` script.
+To generate the predictions of a specific model, use `models/BERT/predict`.
+You can then use `evaluation/eval` to get metric scores of your model.

+#### Mixtral

+The prompt used for the Mixtral model is in the file `models/Mixtral/prompt.txt`.
+Use the script `models/Mixtral/inference_mixtral` to generate the outputs of Mixtral (or an other model) base on this prompt and input dialogues.
+Then, call `parse_safe_json` to convert the output of the model into a valid JSON format, which you can then use with generate_prediction_dataset to create a valid training/validation/testing dataset.
+You then can use `evaluation/eval` to evaluate Mixtral response if the inference was on the dataset dialogues, or `models/BERT/train` to finetune BERT on these annotations.

 ## Installation

 You need `python3`, `pip3`.